 Beyond the real wasp there is the image of a wasp on the jewel that hangs around Venus’ neck, and with her hair forming a V we have another symbol of the Vespucci family.
 In fact, if you look closely at the painting you will find an incredible number of V’s, including the trim on Venus’s gown.

-We sometimes think of Renaissance art as being very serious, but in this painting we see fun and humor.
+We sometimes think of Renaissance art as being very serious, but in Botticelli’s Venus and Mars we see fun and humor.
 The satyrs, the snoring Mars, and the fairly disinterested Venus combine to create a painting of great beauty and a light atmosphere of fun.

 Even though this painting shows the couple just after making love, Venus appears very demure and chaste, while Mars sprawls on the ground naked.
 This is another point in favor of believing this painting was a wedding gift.
 During this time it was believed that if a young bride (who would be chaste) gazed on male beauty she would be more likely to have male children or an heir, the goal of most Renaissance marriages.